digioz/digioz-forum/README.md

 **🚀 We're Looking for Open-Source Contributors!**

 We are currently looking for additional Open Source Developers & Contributors to join our Team as we wramp up development of the project.
-Whether you're a developer, designer, tester, or just someone who loves contributing to open-source, we’d love for you to join our journey!
+Whether you're a developer, designer, tester, or just someone who loves contributing to open-source, we'd love for you to join our journey!

 **Why Contribute?**